National frameworks to address hate crime in Hungary

 Victims of hate crimes can use the services of the general Victim Support Service, which is integrated with district and government county offices.
 There also exists a network of victim support centres, but these are limited to the four largest cities.
 Victims can obtain general psychological support, basic legal counselling, free interpretation, and financial compensation.
 In 2021, an opt-out system of victim support was introduced for victims of several types of crimes, who are contacted automatically by the victim support services unless they explicitly refuse to have their personal data shared.
 Victims of hate crime are not covered by this policy, unless they fall into one of the categories mentioned in the law (namely, violent crimes, sexual abuse, harassment, robbery, and theft).

 Medical support is provided through regular emergency services.
-There are victim protection specialists among law enforcement and the courts, but they do not provide specific support to hate crime victims.
+There are victim protection specialists in law enforcement and the courts, but they do not provide specific support to hate crime victims.
 The Ministry of Justice operates a victim support helpline, which is available at all times.
 General support to victims is also provided by the White Ring Association – a civil society organization (CSO) that is funded by the state.
 There are no quality standards related to the provision of victim support services.

 Some CSOs provide specialized support to hate crime victims, but their services are not integrated into the overall victim support scheme.
 They are funded either by the European Commission or international private donors and do not receive state financing.
 The specialized service providers operate mainly in the capital and have limited outreach in the regions.
 Such providers offer legal assistance, psychological and social support, and also accompany victims to the police station or court hearings.

 The procedure for conducting individual needs assessments (INAs) is institutionalized.
 However, the INA forms used by police do not specifically relate to hate crime victims.
 There is no guidance on how to use the INA form, but some police have been trained on the matter by CSOs.
 Through an INA, a victim may be granted the status of a victim in need of special treatment, and thus request support.
-Both the public Victim Support Service and the network of victim support centres only work on victims' request, and victims may need to prove that criminal proceedings have been initiated.
+Both the public Victim Support Service and the network of victim support centres only work on victims' requests, and victims may need to prove that criminal proceedings have been initiated.
 The police are obliged to inform victims of the support offered by public providers.
 There is no systematic exchange of information between the police, public victim support services and specialized support providers.

 The police have a hate crime protocol that requires the sensitive and respectful treatment of hate crime victims, but there is no guidance on applying this principle in practice.
 There are special interviewing rooms at police stations for victims in need of special treatment.
-There is also an Independent Police Complaint Board, and victims can turn to the Commissioner for Fundamental Rights or the Equal Treatment Authority if their treatment is discriminatory or degrading due to their membership of a particular social group.
+There is also an Independent Police Complaint Board, and victims can turn to the Commissioner for Fundamental Rights or the Equal Treatment Authority if their treatment is discriminatory or degrading due to their membership in a particular social group.

 All victims have the right to submit evidence, file motions and observations, address the court in the course of closing arguments, attend the trial and other procedural acts, inspect case documents, be informed about the rights and obligations in a criminal proceeding by the court, the prosecution service, or the investigating authority, seek legal remedy, make use of assistance of an aide, enforce a civil claim and act as a private prosecuting party or a substitute private prosecuting party.
 Victims are also entitled to make a statement, at any time, regarding any physical or mental harm or pecuniary loss they suffered as a result of the criminal offence, and whether they wish the defendant to be convicted and punished.
 Victims must be informed about major developments in their case and judicial authorities are obliged to make sure the information is understood, including through the use of interpreters.